-Consuming enough protein is not only critical for building and maintaining muscle—it also happens to be important for maintaining a healthy nutritional profile.
-But that same old chicken breast can get pretty boring, whey powder only comes in so many flavors and there are only so many eggs you can eat before you start to sprout feathers—particularly if you are trying to adhere to the M&F-approved 1 gram per pound of bodyweight per day benchmark.
+Consuming enough protein is not only critical for building and maintaining muscle – it also happens to be important for maintaining a healthy nutritional profile.
+But that same old chicken breast can get pretty boring, whey powder only comes in so many flavours and there are only so many eggs you can eat before you start to sprout feathers.
 So the next time you’re in a protein rut, consider one of nature’s alternative protein sources.
 Or, just consider tossing some new protein sources into your diet for some variety.

 You know they’re good for your heart, but around the world, beans also serve as a major source of protein.
-One-half cup of beans contains as much protein as an ounce of steak.
+One-half cup of beans contains as much protein as 30 grams of steak.
 And one cup can provide about 20% of the recommended daily value (%DV) of protein.
 White, adzuki, pinto, kidney and black beans all contain roughly 15 grams of protein per cup.
-Beans are also an excellent source of fiber, which besides the many health benefits, also helps fill you up with less; a key to maintaining proper body weight.
+Beans are also an excellent source of fibre, which besides the many health benefits, also helps fill you up with less; a key to maintaining proper body weight.

 Soybeans can be found in many forms from spiced bar snacks in Tokyo (edamame) to tofu burgers.
 Soybeans offer the greatest protein concentration of all beans at between 22-29 grams of protein per 1 cup serving.
 Soybeans are also rich in omega-3 polyunsaturated fatty acids; substances that contribute to heart health and reduce inflammation.
-It’s had a bad rap, but many of its estrogen-increasing, testosterone-decreasing effects are overblown—just eat it in moderation.
+It’s had a bad rap, but many of its oestrogen-increasing, testosterone-decreasing effects are overblown – just eat it in moderation.

 Lentils are another powerful plant source of protein consumed around the world, particularly in the Mediterranean and throughout southern Asia.
 Dried lentils keep well, have a long shelf life and the third highest level of protein, by weight, of any legume or nut.
 Each cup contains approximately 15 grams of protein and is also a great source of thiamine (vitamin B1).

-Among leafy green vegetables, the little Brussels sprout is a powerhouse ofprotein; more than one quarter of their caloric value is protein.
-One cup provides 3 grams of protein or about eight percent of the recommended daily value and about 130 percent of the recommended daily value of vitamin C. Like other cruciferous vegetables they are rich in fiber and may help to protect against cancer.
+Among leafy green vegetables, the little Brussels sprout is a powerhouse of protein; more than one quarter of their caloric value is protein.
+One cup provides 3 grams of protein or about eight percent of the recommended daily value and about 130 percent of the recommended daily value of vitamin C. Like other cruciferous vegetables they are rich in fibre and may help to protect against cancer.

-Whatever the impetus, these shellfish provide a great source of lean animalprotein.
-An 8-ounce serving of oysters yields about 18 grams of protein, or about 35 percent of the daily recommended intake.
+Whatever the impetus, these shellfish provide a great source of lean animal protein.
+A 225 gram serving of oysters yields about 18 grams of protein, or about 35 percent of the daily recommended intake.
 Oysters are also a great source of iron, zinc, selenium, iodine, vitamin D, vitamin B12 and omega-3 polyunsaturated fatty acids.

 Hailed as the latest ancient grain superfood, quinoa is actually related to beetroots and spinach and harvested for its seeds.
 Quinoa is a good source ofprotein and unique among plant sources of proteins, because it is one of the few plants that provide a complete protein source.
 A complete protein source is one that provides all the essential amino acids.
 A 1-cup serving provides approximately 8 grams of protein, not to mention a great way to spruce up your salads or a cup of brown rice.